erikns/webpoll/README.md

 suitable for substitution with proper values.

 There is a convenience script located in the `scripts/`-directory for automating this process.
-This script should be run to make shure the proper configuration is in place before the source code is built and packaged.
+This script should be run to make sure the proper configuration is in place before the source code is built and packaged.
 The script expects certain variables to be set before it is run.
 See example below.